Nonprofit organization: Functions

-Some of the above must be (in most jurisdictions in the USA at least) expressed in the organization's charter of establishment or constitution.
+Some of the above must be (in most jurisdictions in the US at least) expressed in the organization's charter of establishment or constitution.
 Others may be provided by the supervising authority at each particular jurisdiction.

 While affiliations will not affect a legal status, they may be taken into consideration by legal proceedings as an indication of purpose.
 Most countries have laws that regulate the establishment and management of NPOs and that require compliance with corporate governance regimes.
 Most larger organizations are required to publish their financial reports detailing their income and expenditure publicly.

 In many aspects, they are similar to corporate business entities though there are often significant differences.
-Both not-for-profit and for-profit corporate entities must have board members, steering-committee members, or trustees who owe the organization a fiduciary duty of loyalty and trust.
+Both non-profit and for-profit corporate entities must have board members or trustees who owe the organization a fiduciary duty of loyalty and trust.
 A notable exception to this involves churches, which are often not required to disclose finances to anyone, including church members.